Common Questions About Experiencing A Serious Injury or Wrongful Death of a Loved One

 Different Types of Damages Awarded to Florida Injury Victims

 Florida courts can award two types of monetary settlements, also called damages, to injury victims.
-Economic damages are the award for the costs a victim has already paid, and can be totaled and estimated accurately.
+Economic damages are the award for the costs a victim has already paid, and can be totaled and estimated easily.
 Non-economic damages are awarded on top of calculable losses, and include additional payments that may not be easily quantified, such as payment for unnecessary suffering.

 Injury victims typically seek compensation for: